PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-22 11:15:18
+Last updated: 2024-04-22 11:15:55
-Random Quote: Death is always inevitable. destiny is nothing but the connection between cause and effect.
-In light, in shadow. -
+Random Quote: When the snows fall and the white winds blow, the lone wolf dies, but the pack survives.  -  Eddard Stark